A Deadly Problem

 The Emergency Brake Light

-Engineered to be more attention-getting than any distraction, Braking Bar makes drivers react faster at the time it’s most badly needed.
+More attention-getting than any distraction, Braking Bar makes the drivers behind you react faster when you need it most.

 * Wierwille, Walter W., Llaneras, Robert E., and Neurauter, M. Lucas.
 “Evaluation of Enhanced Brake Lights Using Surrogate Safety Metrics.”
 National Highway Traffic Safety Administration, April 2009, p51.